kazurayam/healthcare-tests-speed-measurement-of-versions/README.md

 The v9.7.6-v10.0.0 speed ratio now gets larger: 1.23 -> 1.375

 The [`Test Cases/Main Test Cases/TC1_Verify Successful Login`](https://github.com/katalon-studio-samples/healthcare-tests/blob/master/Scripts/Main%20Test%20Cases/TC1_Verify%20Successful%20Login/Script1482850539026.groovy) contains a single call to `WebUI.openBrowser()` and 5 times of calls to other action keywords (click, setText, verifyElementPresent).
 This test case script is a small one; not typical.
-Users would have much larger scripts with hundreds of call sot action keywords.
+Users would have much larger scripts with hundreds of calls to action keywords.

 Please imagin that a Test Case contains a single call to `WebUI.openBrowser()` and 200 times if calls to other action keywords, then how will the speed ratio become?